infobip/infobip-rtc-js-1.x-deprecated/README.md

 ### Introduction
 Infobip RTC is a JavaScript SDK which enables you to take advantage of Infobip platform, giving you the ability to enrich your web applications with real-time communications in minimum time, while you focus on your application's user experience and business logic.
-We currently support audio and video calls between two web or app users, and phone calls between web or app user and actual phone device.
+We currently support audio and video calls between two web or app users, and phone calls between a web or an app user and actual phone device.

-Here you will find an overview and a quick guide on how to connect to Infobip platform.
+Here you will find an overview, and a quick guide on how to connect to Infobip platform.
 There is also in-depth reference documentation available.

 ### Prerequisites
 Infobip RTC SDK requires ES6.
 Also secure connection over HTTPS is required, except for localhost address.